qouteall/qouteall-blog/Cognitive-biases.md

 - Convex perception.
 Frequent small gains feels better than a rare huge gain, and frequent small losses feels worse than a rare huge loss.
 - Loss aversion.
 The loss aversion focused more on recent visible loss rather than potential rare large loss.
-- Availability bias.
+- Availability bias and outcome bias.
 The frequent small losses are more visible than rare potential big loss.
 - Delayed feedback issue and hasty generalization.
 The rare events usually come late, which delay the feedback.
 People tend to do hasty generalization, thinking that the strategy that gives frequent gain is better.
 - Regret aversion.
 Frequent loss can cause a lot of regret.
 - Oddball effect.
 The time experiencing loss and risk feels longer.